Allocations Policy

 1. Social Housing and Affordable Rental

-General housing will be allocated to eligible people from the Joint Waiting List consistent with the Department of Communities’ Community Housing Allocations Policy – (http://www.housing.wa.gov.au/HousingDocuments/Community_Housing_Allocations_Policy.PDF).
+Social housing will be allocated to eligible people from the Joint Waiting List consistent with the Department of Communities’ Community Housing Allocations Policy – https://www.wa.gov.au/system/files/2025-07/community-housing-allocations-policy-chap.pdf

 The Joint Wait List includes new applicants for social housing and tenants who have been approved for transfer from Department of Communities accommodation.
 Generally, allocations will be made according to priority, date of application and the suitability of the property available.